 Tornadoes Cause Damage, Close Roads in Central, Northern Illinois

-CANTRALL, Ill.
-(AP) _ Tornadoes cut across a wide swath of northern and central Illinois on Tuesday, scattering trees like twigs, flipping big-rig trucks and ripping the roofs off homes and a school.
+SPRINGFIELD, Ill.
+(AP) _ Tornadoes touched down across a wide swath of central and northern Illinois on Tuesday, flipping over big-rig trucks and destroying homes.
+It wasn’t immediately clear how many people were hurt.

 ``We do have some overturned vehicles, trees down, lines down,″ in all of the counties, he said.